eth-educators/eth-docker/CLOUD.md

 - `sudo ufw allow from 127.0.0.1 to any port 3000`
 - `sudo ufw deny 3000`

-Check again that port 3000 is now closed.
+Check again on "yougetsignal" or the like that port 3000 is now closed.

 Connect to your node with ssh tunneling, e.g. `ssh -L3000:node-IP:3000 user@node-IP` and browse to `http://127.0.0.1:3000` on the client you started the SSH session *from*.
 You expect to be able to reach the Grafana dashboard.